nvminhtu/React/reactjs/level1/QUESTION-PART1.md

 * Q7.
 How to comment in JSX file?

 * Q8 - Create component using create react app and upload to NPM

+* Q9 - How can I call action in a Stateful Component?
+Why should I call fallback function in construction?

 ## List of Answers
 * A1.
 We can use `yarn` or `npm` install - it is usual.
 [We can refer this document](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#installing-a-dependency)